mg878/SIV_HIV_evolution/README.md

 `pol_locus.xml`: Contains the xml file for all samples in the pol locus data set.

-`integrase_gene.xml`: Contains the xml file for all the samples in the pol locus data set.
+`integrase_gene.xml`: Contains the xml file for all the samples in the integrase gene data set.

 `hiv_rate.xml`: Contains the xml file of all the time-stamped HIV samples used to infer HIV substitution rate.